The best anytime soup (shrimp and vegetable chowder)

 There is a little science to order of ingredients put in the pot.
 The veggies in the main ingredients all take a long time to reach desired tenderness.
 They can go in from the start with the first 7 ingredients.
 If you added potatoes you may want to cook them a little first.
 Step 1 takes as long as the slowest cooking vegetable.
 I don't put potato in mine and I go by when the carrots reach tender but still crispy.
 They take the longest to cook.
 You don't want a soup with mushy vegetables.
 Vegetables should be added so they all reach perfectly done when the soup is done.
 Perfectly done varies by individual taste but I shoot for veggies that are still a bit crispy while being tender.

 Step 2: By the time carrots are at the desired tenderness the soup will have cooked down some allowing headroom for your protein.
-If you were adding quick cooking veggies they should already be in the soup by now and about done.
+If you were adding quick cooking veggies they should already be in the soup by now.
 The soup will be too hot to serve at this point but your protein will cool it.
 Add the protein until the pot is back to full.
 The frozen shrimp are cooked so all you want to happen at this point is for the shrimp to thaw and the soup to get back up to desired serving temperature.
 DO NOT OVERCOOK SHRIMP.
 THEY ARE ALREADY COOKED.

 Step 4: Enjoy the best bowl of soup you ever had.